 Sleek, athletic and noble, the Doberman Pinscher is the Usain Bolt of guard dogs.
 Famed for their lightening speeds, alertness and remarkable intelligence, Doberman Pinschers are popular among those who have a larger property to protect.
 If an intruder sets foot on your property, the chances are this dog will have chased them off before you even know about it.

 2. German Shepherd

-There’s a good reason that this breed is favoured by police forces around the world.
+There’s a good reason that this breed is favoured by Police forces around the world.
 Quick to learn, fearless and fast, this breed makes for excellent protection.
-They also have a softer side, calm and loving in the home but quick to react if their family or home is under threat.
+They also have a softer side, calm and loving but quick to react if their area is under threat.